helizac/helizac/README.md

 ### Hi there, i'm Furkan Erdi

 I am an industrial and computer engineering student at Galatasaray University.
 At the same time i am president at Google DSC Galatasaray which is non-profit educational organization for 2021-2022.
-Interested in Python Web Development and Cloud.
+Interested in Python, Data Science, Web Development and Cloud.

 Skills: Python / C# / JS / HTML / CSS